-Charles County

-600

-6

-3,600 (l)

-Montgomery County

-519

-12

-6,228 (m)
+Charles County 600 6 3,600 (l) Montgomery County 519 12 6,228 (m)

-- (1) I am but little acquainted with this land, although I have once been on it.-It was receiv'd (many years since) in discharge of a debt due to me from Daniel Jenifer Adams, at the value annexed thereto, and must be worth more.-It is very level, lyes near the River Potomac. - (m) This tract lyes about 30 miles above the City of Washington not far from Kittoctan.-It is good farming land, and by those who are well acquainted with it I am informed that it would sell at twelve or \$15 pr. acre.1
+(1) I am but little acquainted with this land, although I have once been on it.-It was receiv'd (many years since) in discharge of a debt due to me from Daniel Jenifer Adams, at the value annexed thereto, and must be worth more.-It is very level, lyes near the River Potomac.

-PENNSYLVANIA---
+(m) This tract lyes about 30 miles above the City of Washington not far from Kittoctan.-It is good farming land, and by those who are well acquainted with it I am informed that it would sell at twelve or \$15 pr. acre.
+1

-Great Meadows
+PENNSYLVANIA-Great Meadows 23461,404(n)

-234 6 1,404 (n)

-(n) This land is valuable on account of it's local situation and other properties.-It affords an exceeding good stand on Braddock's Road from Fort Cumberland to Pittsburgh and besides a fertile soil possesses a large quantity of natural meadow fit for the scythe. -It is distinguished by the appellation of the Great Meadows, where the first action with the French in the year 1754 was fought2
+(n) This land is valuable on account of it's local situation and other properties.-It affords an exceeding good stand on Braddock's Road from Fort Cumberland to Pittsburgh and besides a fertile soil possesses a large quantity of natural meadow fit for the scythe.-It is distinguished by the appellation of the Great Meadows, where the first action with the French in the year 1754 was fought2

-1 Known as Woodstock Manor.
-It was conveyed to Washington I April, 1793, by John Francis Mercer and Sophia, his wife, and James Stewart and Rebecca, his wife.

-2 Crawford, on 6 December, 1770, announced to Washington that he had purchased the Great Meadows from Mr. Harrison for thirty pistoles.

-New York-

-Mohawk River abt 00 (o)
+NEW YORK- Mohawk River abt 1000 6 6,000 (o)

-(o) This is the moiety of abo

-he Mohawk River, (Mont-

-gomery Ct'y) in a Patent granted to Daniel Coxe in

-ugh & Carolina as will ap-

-pear by deed from Marin us Willet & wife to George

-Clinton (late Governor o f New York) and myself;

-the latter sales have been at six dollars an acre and

-what remains unsold will fetch that, or more.1
+(o) This is the moiety of about 2000 acres which remains unsold of 6071 acres on the Mohawk River, (Montgomery Ct'y) in a Patent granted to Daniel Coxe in the Township of Coxeborough & Carolina as will appear by deed from Marinus Willet & wife to George Clinton (late Governor of New York) and myself; the latter sales have been at six dollars an acre and what remains unsold will fetch that, or more.
+1

-NORTH WEST TERRITORY- ·
+NORTH WEST TERRITORY-

+On little Miami

+On little Miami

-On little Miami 839
+On little Miami

-Ditto 977

-Ditto 1235
+1235

-1 (¢)

-(\$\exists) The quality of these lan

-known by the surveyor's certificates, which are filed

-along with the patents They lye in the vicinity of

-the mouth of little Miami,

-ten miles up the same-I

-they will readily command

-more than they are estima ted at

-Kentucky
+3051 5 15,251 (p)

+(p) The quality of these lands & their situation may be known by the surveyor's certificates, which are filed along with the patents-They lye in the vicinity of Cincinnati, one tract near the mouth of little Miami, another seven, & the third ten miles up the same-I have been informed that they will readily command more than they are estimated at.-

+KENTUCKY-

 Rough Creek 3,000

-Ditto adjoin'g 2,000
+Rough Creek 2,000

-, ,

-0 (g)

-(g) For the description of

-General Spottswood's letters and with the other papers

-relating to them-Besides the general good quality of

-the land, there is a valuable bank of Iron Ore thereon ;

-ent becomes more populous

-that way very fast) will be

-found very valuable, as th e rough creek, a branch of

-Green River affords am ole water for furnaces and

-forges.
+5,000210,000(g)

+(g) For the description of these tracts in detail, see General Spottswood's letters and with the other papers relating to them-Besides the general good quality of the land, there is a valuable bank of Iron Ore thereon;-which when the settlement becomes more populous (and settlers are moving that way very fast) will be found very valuable, as the rough creek, a branch of Green River affords ample water for furnaces and forges.